DataOnATangent/Representative_Profiles_Machine_Learning_Project/README.md

 ### Data and model preparation in 3 major steps:

-1. **Cleaning and Preprocessing:** Handeled all missing information, dropped unneeded/unusable columns, simplified categorical features by grouping similar groups together and removing attitudes from responses.
+1. **Cleaning and Preprocessing:** Handled all missing information, dropped unneeded/unusable columns, simplified categorical features by grouping similar groups together and removing attitudes from responses.
 The notebook containing this process with explanations on how each feature was treated can be found in the data_exploration folder.

 2. **Exploratory Data Analysis:** Features were manipulated and used to create a myriad of visuals in order to better understand the distribution of the observations and possible relationships.